pabloariasal/opengl-101/README.md

 # opengl-101

 Sample OpenGL project created for educational purposes.
+Can serve as basis for OpenGL beginners to understand basic 3D rendering.
 Uses cmake and Qt5.